 Consider pairing each participant with an executive coach to build their skills around the most essential executive competencies such as innovation, driving engagement, developing talent, emotional intelligence, and leveraging data to manage business complexity.
 Work closely with your HR/People Ops team to create a thoughtful, structured approach to this program that will develop the highly skilled, diverse C-Suite pipeline for which every organization strives.

-Success Stories from DEI – Now and in the Future
+Success Stories from DEI Initiatives – Now and in the Future

 As organizations look for ways to build their pipeline of diverse talent, many ask, “What DEI initiatives are most effective for building the diverse culture we desire, where innovation and creativity can flourish, and teams are empowered through decision-making?”
 A 2023 analysis by the World Economic Forum identified eight DEI initiatives that have demonstrated real impact and have the ability to inspire others.
 From EY’s initiative aimed at hiring and developing neurodivergent individuals to Tata Steel’s 25 by 25 initiative to have 25% of its workforce made up of diverse employees by 2025.